yellowmessenger/documentation/docs/platform_concepts/growth/metrics.md

 ### WhatsApp comsumption

 In the WhatsApp comsumption widget, you can select a WhatsApp phone number from the dropdown to see the consumption for that specific number.
-If no number is selected, the data will be displayed for all the numbers combined.
+If no number is selected, the data will be compiled and displayed for all the numbers collectively.

 <img src="https://hackmd.io/_uploads/H1J0UVwwn.png" alt="drawing" width="50%"/>

-The three tracked categories for WhatsApp phone numbers are:
+The three categories tracked for WhatsApp phone numbers are:

 | Category                         | Sub category    | Description |
 | -------------------------------- | --- | ----------- |